TheOdinProject/curriculum/ruby/basic_ruby/hashes.md

 ## Hashes
 ### Intro and Goals

 Hashes may be a bit intimidating at first but they're actually pretty similar to arrays.
-They're basically just containers for data, like arrays, but instead of storing data based on a numeric indices, you use "keys" which can be strings or symbols.
+They're basically just containers for data, like arrays, but instead of storing data based on numeric indices, you use "keys" which can be strings or symbols.
 This makes hashes more appropriate for storing data with a bit more depth to it.

 ### Thought Questions
 * What is a hash?